JS Noshiro sailors visit USS Charleston

-SASEBO, Japan (May 30, 2022) Lt. j.g.
-Nick Melara from, New Orleans, explains the capabilities and unique mission sets of the Independence-class littoral combat ship USS Charleston (LCS 18) to sailors from the Japan Maritime Self-Defense Force (JMSDF) Mogami-class frigate JS Noshiro (FFM 3).
+SASEBO, Japan (May 30, 2022) Sailors from the Japan Maritime Self-Defense Force (JMSDF) Mogami-class frigate JS Noshiro (FFM 3) pose for a photo with Sailors from the Independence-class littoral combat ship USS Charleston (LCS 18).
 Charleston, part of Destroyer Squadron (DESRON) 7, is on a rotational deployment, operating in the U.S. 7th Fleet area of operations to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
 (U.S. Navy photo by Lt. j.g.
 James French)

 |Date Taken: